hudson155/kairo/README.md

 ### Application libraries

-These libraries are intended for use when building a full application with Kairo.
+These libraries help when **building your full application with Kairo**.

 - [kairo-id-feature](./kairo-id/feature):
   Binds Kairo ID generation for use within a Kairo application.